 Be sure to consider your comfort level with navigating a different culture and foreign language, reading maps and signs, ordering food, and dealing with flats or other minor emergencies – some travelers don’t enjoy doing these things for themselves, but others find them the best part of an adventure.

 Some of our top self-guided tours

 Danube Bike Path (Upscale Lodging)

 Loved by many, this is the most famous cycling trail in Europe.
 The route is smooth, easy, stunningly beautiful, and very easy to follow.

 Lake Constance Classic

 The Lake Constance cycle route is the most popular cycle route in Europe.
 On this tour, you will cycle around the entire lake and discover three countries (Austria, Germany, and Switzerland) and four islands (Reichenau, Mainau, Lindau and Werd).

 Connemara Lazy Days Cycling

-This tour is specifically designed for independent travellers, who wish to cycle less of a distance and spend relaxing lazy days along the way exploring this beautiful region of Ireland.
+This tour is specifically designed for independent travelers, who wish to cycle less of a distance and spend relaxing lazy days along the way exploring this beautiful region of Ireland.